sagemath/trac_to_gh/Issue 2902.md

 # Issue 2902: notebook -- resize of cell should also fire on paste into the cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2902

 Original creator: was